Elijas/auto-youtube-subscription-playlist-2/README.md

   - In menu: `Functions` / `Update Playlists`
   - Grant access in the dialog
 3. Setup your playlists and channels (white cells in the Sheet):
+  - Delete all existing white rows, they are just examples.
+  - For each new playlist you want to use:
+    - In a new row:
-  - Your Playlist IDs (you can find it in the URLs of your playlists, after `?list=`)
+    - Add your Playlist ID in the first white column (you can find it in the URLs of your playlists, after `?list=`)
+    - Add your Channels (in other white columns of the same row) ([Example of a successful set-up](https://gyazo.com/39ea428c97f5326ec5082712b9a306c0), from [topdogmsn](https://www.reddit.com/r/youtube/comments/3br98c/a_way_to_automatically_add_subscriptions_to/cwlfjop))
-  - Channels for the playlists
+      - Any of the following:
+      - User ID (last part (after last `/`) in `https://www.youtube.com/user/someusername`)
+      - Channel ID (last part (after last `/`) in `https://www.youtube.com/channel/UCzMVH2jEyEwXPBvyht8xQNw`)
+      - `ALL`, to add all new videos from all of your subscriptions

 # Usage